bp/resqpy/docs/tutorial/tutorial_index.rst

 allowing application code to work with RESQML datasets at a high level.

-The tutorials are in the form of wiki pages which include code snippets.
 Whilst reading through a tutorial, it is recommended that you have a python interpreter (or Jupyter notebook) open in another window, so that code snippets can be cut, pasted and executed whilst progressing through the material.